-6.1 How many days of EMPLOYER FUNDED parental leave is provided for SECONDARY CARERS?
-If different amounts of leave are provided (e.g. based on length of service) enter the MINIMUM number of days provided to eligible employees

-- 2 If secondary carer's leave is for men or women only you will also be asked to provide the number of days at 6.1.1 for men or 6.1.2 for women. - 6a If your organisation would like to provide additional information on your paid parental leave for SECONDARY CARERS e.g. eligibility period, where applicable the maximum number of weeks provided, and other arrangements you may have in place, please do so below.

-6.2 What proportion of your total workforce has access to employer funded paid parental leave for SECONDARY CARERS?

-In your calculation, you MUST INCLUDE CASUALS when working out the proportion.

-- © For example, if ALL employees have access to employer funded paid parental leave for SECONDARY CARERS including casuals, you would enter 100%.
-If casuals do not have access to this leave, your figure would always be less than 100%. - If secondary carer's leave is for men or women only you will also be asked to provide the proportion of your total workforce that has access to this leave.at 6.2.1 for men or 6.2.2 for women

-You will be able to select from a range in the drop down menu of percentage bands e.g. <10%; 21-30%; 31-40%.

-- 7. How many MANAGERS have taken parental leave during the reporting period (paid and/or unpaid)?
-Include employees still on parental leave, regardless of when it commenced. - 2 No cell should be left blank, please enter '0' (zero) where there is no data.

-Primary carer's leave Secondary carer's leave

-Female Male Female Male

-Managers

-- 7.1 How many NON-MANAGERS have taken parental leave during the reporting period (paid and/or unapaid)?
-Include employees still on parental leave, regardless of when it commenced. - O No cell should be left blank, please enter '0' (zero) where there is no data.

-Primary carer's leave Secondary carer's leave

-Female Male Female Male

-Non- Managers
+6.1 How many days of EMPLOYER FUNDED parental leave is provided for SECONDARY CARI If different amounts of leave are provided (e.g. based on length of service) enter the MININ number of days provided to eligible employees Free-text box e is for men or we for men or 6.1.2 f omen only you w for women. ill also be asked to provide the 6a If your organisation would like to provide additional information on your paid parental leave for SECONDARY CARERS e.g. eligibility period, where applicable the maximum number of weeks provided, and other arrangements you may have in place, please do so below.
+Free-text box 6.2 What proportion SECONDARY ( workforce has a ccess to employ yer funded paid parental leave for In your calculati on, you MUST IN ICLUDE CASUA LS when working out the proportion on.
+SECON DARY CARERS including casuals ess to employer for s, you would ente ways be less than er 100%.
+If casua omen only you w access to this le You will be able to select from a r ange in the drop down menu of p ercentage bands e.g. <10%; 21-30 0%; 31-40%.
+6.3 Please indicate covers: whether your e mployer funded paid parental le eave for second ary carers ☐ Adoption ☐ Surrogacy ☐ Stillbirth 7. • • eave during the i eave, regardless . • .
+No cell should be left bla nk, please enter '0' (zero) where there is no data.
+Primary ca rer's leave Secondary o carer's leave Female Male Female Male Managers 7.1 7.1 How many NON-MANAGERS have taken parental leave during the reporting period (paid and unapaid)?
+Include employees still on parental leave, regardless of when it commenced.
+No cell should be left bla ınk, please enter '0' (zero) where there is no data.
+Primary carer's leave Secondary carer's leave Female Male Female Male Non- Managers

-- How many MANAGERS, during the reporting period, ceased employment before returning to work 8. from parental leave, regardless of when the leave commenced. - Include those where parental leave was taken continuously with any other leave type.
+- 8. How many MANAGERS, during the reporting period, ceased employment before returning to work from parental leave, regardless of when the leave commenced. - 2 Include those where parental leave was taken continuously with any other leave type.
 For example, where annual leave or any other paid or unpaid leave is also taken at that time.
 'Ceased employment' means anyone who has exited the organisation for whatever reason including resignations, redundancies and dismissals.